plausible/docs/docs/introduction.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This is the documentation for [Plausible Analytics](https://plausible.io/), a simple, open-source, lightweight (< 1 KB) and privacy-friendly web analytics alternative to Google Analytics.
-Our mission is to reduce corporate surveillance by providing an alternative web analytics tool which doesn’t come from the AdTech world.
+[Plausible Analytics](https://plausible.io/) is a simple, open source, lightweight (< 1 KB) and privacy-friendly alternative to Google Analytics.
+Plausible is trusted by 2,000+ subscribers to deliver their website and business insights.
 The full-time team is based in the EU and consists of Uku Taht and Marko Saric.
 We are completely independent, self-funded and bootstrapped.
-The legal entity is incorporated in Estonia while we work remotely and flexibly.
-Read more [about Plausible Analytics](https://plausible.io/about).

-While Plausible Analytics software is libre and open source, our cloud product is not free (as in beer) because our business model is subscriptions rather than mining the data of your visitors for advertising purposes.
-Subscription fees cover our costs and provide us a sustainable business model that allows Plausible Analytics to be 100% self-funded and independent.

-We do have a free as in beer [self-hosted solution](https://plausible.io/self-hosted-web-analytics) too.
-If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) and support Plausible with a donation.
+Read more [about us](https://plausible.io/about).

+This is the Plausible Analytics documentation.
+Our documentation is a great place to find most answers and make sure that your experience using Plausible Analytics is a great one.
+Please use the search box in the top right or the navigation menu on the left-hand side to explore what Plausible can do for you and find the answers you're looking for.

+Cannot find what you're looking for?
+Please do [contact us](https://plausible.io/contact) so we can update the documentaion.
+Thanks and enjoy Plausible!

 <img alt="Plausible Analytics" src={useBaseUrl('img/plausible-analytics.png')} />